mondaycom/storybook-addon-playground/README.md

       // title of your story (including category prefix, if there is one)
       storyId: "playground",
       components: { ...MyComponentsLibrary, ...MyIconsLibrary },
-    },
+      editorTheme: "light", // optional - set this to override your storybook's theme },
   },
 };